EugeneChua128/EugeneChua128/README.md

 - Passionate about understanding data and translating it into a storytelling

 ### 🌱 Currently 🌱
-- Brushing up on data cleaning and wrangling skills using SQL
+- Brushing up on data cleaning and wrangling skills using SQL and Python
-- Exploring Google Analytics and Google Data Studio ecosystem
+- Exploring Google Analytics and Google Looker Studio ecosystem
 - Course: TalentLabs Certified Associate in Business Analytics

 ### 🤝 Connect with Me